Water supply and sanitation in Kenya: Civil society

 Kenya has an active civil society including a number of local NGOs active in water supply and sanitation.
 Many of them are members of the Kenya Water and Sanitation Civil Society Network (Kewasnet) founded in 2007.
 Among other activities, Kewasnet monitors service delivery, especially for the poor, and policy implementation on water sector reforms.
 It also "provides information to Kenyans to enable them to be engaged and involved in the management and decision-making mechanisms of the Water and Sanitation Sector".
 It also "promotes a culture of consumer responsibility that pays for supplied services from utility companies, safeguards water services infrastructure and equipment against vandalism by criminals."

 One of the larger Kenyan NGOs active in water and sanitation is Maji Na Ufanisi (Water and Development).
 It is involved in community development and infrastructure construction in urban slums and in small towns, advocates for improved sector governance and carries out research.
 It was created in 1998 to take over the Kenya operations of WaterAid UK when the latter decided to close down its operations in Kenya.

-Public opinion, consumer feedback and allegations of corruption

-Public opinion.
-A 2008 survey of Kenyan public opinion reported that water supply is not considered as a high priority for government action.
-Only about 5% of respondents said that water supply was among the ten most important issues that the government should address, even though 60% think that the government is handling the issue badly.
-The survey also monitored instances of corruption in the sub-sector: 15% of urban and 11% of rural respondents reported that they had to pay a bribe, give a gift or do a favour to government officials to get water or sanitation services in the past year.